AndyNibbs/RTZ/README.md

 - geometryType check for permitted values
 - Checks to detect non-standard extensions (implementors should only extension using the standard extensions elements which can be put basically EVERYWHERE!)

-### There's a fairly lengthy TODO list:

-- Support checking RTZ when wrapped in RTZP.
+### TODO...

-- Build in RTZ 1.1 XSD.
+- Build in RTZ 1.1 XSD to get from Simon Cooke
-- Better checks related to schedules

 ## General

 RTZ is a .net core 3.0 console app so it should run on Linux/MacOS as well as Windows.

 Andy Nibbs